Gaye Teede (Nee Switch)

 The agile centre/ wing attack played a dominant role in helping Australia to regain the world crown from New Zealand and as a result was named Western Australia's Sportsman on the Year by the WA Sports Federation.

 She also derived great satisfaction from returning to the Australian team in 1978 after taking a seven- year's break from netball to raise a pair of twins and discovering that her ball-handling skills and court-craft were still as good as ever.

 Her comeback was so convincing that she was named vice captain of the Australian team which contested the 1979 World Championship in Trinidad and finished in a three-way tie for first place.

-As Gaye switch , she was first represented W.A. at under- 16 level in 1961 and was picked in the state senior team in 1963, the first of many occasions when she won All-Australian selection.
+As Gaye Switch, she first represented WA at under-16 level in 1961 and was picked in the state senior team in 1963, the first of many occasions where she earned All-Australian selection.

-A serious knee injury in 1979 World Tournament ended Gate Teed's playing career.
-Since then she has continued to serve netball at sate and national level as a coach and selector.
-She won Sports Australia awards as coach and national under-21 teams in 1986 and1988.
-In 1999 she returned to W.A. to coach the Perth Orioles in the National Netball League.
+A serious knee injury in 1979 World Tournament ended Gate Teede's playing career.
+Since then she has continued to serve netball at state and national level as a coach and selector.
+She won Sports Australia awards as coach and national titles with under-21 teams in 1986 and1988.
+In 1999 she returned to WA to coach the Perth Orioles in the National Netball League.